solzimer/nsyslog/doc/processors/timestamp.md

 ## Timestamp Processor

-Places a timestamp to the input object
+Places a timestamp to the input object, or parses an existing expression into a Date object.

 ## Examples